qwaneu/qwaneu.github.io/_posts/2019-03-08-situated-software.md

 ## Further reading

 I also was reminded of Andy Palmer's' mantra [Strong opinions, weakly held](https://theitriskmanager.com/2011/08/11/id-rather-be-wrong-than-be-right/).
 Eloquently collected by Chris Matts' who'd rather be wrong than right.

+The chapter on [Battle of Wesnoth](http://aosabook.org/en/wesnoth.html) in [The architecture of open source applications](http://aosabook.org/en/index.html) is a great example of explicitly designing for worse is better, in part.
+It features an extension language that 'real programmers' feel is worse, but levels the playing field for 'regular users' to create extensions.